 Thus, there’s not much escaping audio from these.
 So, these are a good choice to listen to when you wish not to disturb people nearby.
 They pack down to a highly portable size, and are great on long bus or airplane trips.

 Light But Rugged

-Despite their lightness, these dynamic stereo headphones seem quite rugged, and can take severe abuse without failing.
-We’ve often dropped them on tables or concrete floors, without any breakage.
-Thus, they hold up well in rough listening environments such as studios, DJ gigs, and bumpy train rides.
-Aside from the ear cushions that begin peeling too rapidly, in terms of actual performance, these phones hold up for years to the rigors of daily studio, professional application.
+Despite their lightness, these dynamic stereo headphones seem quite rugged.
+They can take severe abuse without failing.
+We have to admit that we’ve often dropped them on tables or concrete floors.
+But no breakage or failure occurred.
+Thus, they hold up well in rough listening settings.
+E.g. Studios, DJ gigs, and bumpy train rides.
+So aside from the ear cushions, that peel and flake too quikly, these phones work well.
+Plus, they hold up for years to the rigors of daily home listening.

 Even Flat Sound is Impressive

 Use an equalizer if you must.
 But even without one, the MDR-7506 sound great, and loud if you wish.
 Never are they tinny or too booming.

 Intended for Studio and Live Broadcast